w3f/polkadot-wiki/docs/build-protocol-info.md

 See the [SS58 page](https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58)) in
 the Substrate wiki for encoding information.

+### Cryptography

+Polkadot supports the following cryptographic key pairs and signing algorithms:

+- Ed25519
+- Sr25519 - Schorr signatures on the Ristretto group
+- ECDSA signatures on secp256k1

+Note that the address for a secp256k1 key is the SS58 encoding of the _hash of the public key_ in order to reduce the public key from 33 bytes to 32 bytes.

 ## Existential Deposit

 Polkadot uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
 If an